Income tax brackets in South Africa for 2026: An easy guide

 • If you are 65 or older but younger than 75, the tax threshold is R165,689.

-TaxTim mentioned that tax brackets are relevant from an annual earning of R73,650.
+As mentioned by TaxTim, tax brackets are relevant from an annual earning of R73,650.
 Salaries of less are not eligible for income tax, including a monthly earning of R6,000.

-SARS tax brackets determine what you will pay in annual income taxes, regarding, but not limited to, your income.
-What are the tax brackets in SA?
-Here are the SARS tax tables for the 2025 tax season, with information from the SARS tax tables on the SARS website.
+Here are the SARS income tax tables for the 2026 tax season, with information from the SARS tax tables on the SARS website.

 Taxable income in rands